kaisims/steinbeis-webscraper/README.md

 # Steinbeis EIS web-scraper
 This python script scrapes the [EIS of the Steinbeis University](https://www.eis-scmt.com/) in order to look for new grades.
-Unfortunately the Steinbeis University doesn't informs the students about new grades, so I made this script and installed it on a vServer with cron running it every 5 minutes.
+Unfortunately the Steinbeis University doesn't inform the students about new grades, so I made this script and installed it on a vServer with cron running it every 5 minutes.

 # Installation
 Install python3 and pip